mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 - *Launch options:* <!-- If not using start_tf2.bat, specify a list of options -->
 <!-- For graphics-related issues: -->
 - *Graphics driver:* <!-- Specify a version.
 This is especially important on Linux. -->
-- *DX level:* <!-- This will be different if you set dxlevel in vanilla TF2. -->
+- *DirectX level:* <!-- This will be different if you set dxlevel in vanilla TF2. -->

 ### Performance Details
 <!-- Fill this out for performance-related issues. -->